prof-rossetti/internet-technologies/exercises/website-style/exercise.md

 ### Practicing CSS

+Setup a new local website, or continue working in the local website you created during the Website Structure exercise.

 As you learn new CSS concepts using the resources above, put them into practice in your local website.

-For a more guided experience, see also the [Guided Walk-through](walkthrough.md).
+For a guided experience, see also the [Guided Exercise Walk-through](walkthrough.md).

 ### Learning a Framework